xiedfchn/jest-demo/README.md

 # Advantages

-- Snapshot testing
+- Snapshot testing makes tests which keep track of large objects with ease.
-makes tests which keep track of large objects with ease.
+Snapshot testing is a feature of Jest that automatically generates text snapshots of your components and saves them on the disk so if the UI output changes, you get notified without manually writing any assertions on the component output